 Buying quality merchandise when it's on sale is a stock market strategy used by some of the greatest investors in the world - including Warren Buffett.
-After the turmoil we've seen in 2020, there are signs that stocks like US Foods Holding (NYQ:USFD) could fit that bill.
+After the volatility we've seen in 2020, there are signs that stocks like Kingfisher (LON:KGF) could fit that bill.
 But how can you tell?

-In volatile conditions, many investors are keen to buy what they think are cheap stocks - but this can be a mistake.
-It's important know the difference between a genuine bargain and a value trap - and often, the quality of the stock makes all the difference.
+Many investors will be keen to buy what seem like cheap stocks wherever they can find them - but this is a mistake.
+Instead, it's important know the different between a genuine bargain and a value trap - and often, the quality of the stock makes all the difference.

-The good news is that US Foods scores well against some important financial and technical measures.
+The good news is that Kingfisher scores well against some important financial and technical measures.
 It's a large-cap share with strong exposure to two very influential drivers of investment returns: high quality and a relatively cheap valuation.

 To understand where that shows up, here's a closer look:

 Good quality stocks are loved by the market because they're more likely to be solid, dependable businesses.
 Profitability is important, but so is the firm's financial strength.
 A track record of improving finances is essential.

 One of the stand out quality metrics for Kingfisher is that it passes 7 of the 9 financial tests in the Piotroski F-Score.
 The F-Score is an world-class accounting-based checklist for finding stocks with an improving financial health trend.
 A good F-Score suggests that the stock has strong signs of quality.